ietf-wg-asdf/SDF/sdf.md

 the "SDF Parameters" registry group, with the following template:

 Prefix:
-: A name composed of lower case ASCII letters and digits, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][a-z0-9]*`").
+: A quality name prefix composed of lower case ASCII letters and digits, starting with a lower case ASCII letter (i.e., using a pattern of "⁠`[a-z][a-z0-9]*`").

 Contact: